 What was the specific purpose of generating the ChatGPT wordcloud, and was ChatGPT prompted specifically for synonyms of voice naturalness?
 Perhaps this approach would be more motivating as a way to generate e.g. the top 10 words as search terms for the literature search.

 Response: The purpose of the ChatGPT word cloud was to complement the one created based on the literature in order to compensate for potential “blind spots” in Figure 1A.
 Despite our best efforts to provide transparency and reproducibility, we manually extracted the terms from the literature, which makes them prone to biases.
 We conducted the ChatGPT analysis to complement this with a more objective approach.
 We were interested if this would return some crucial terms we had completely overlooked.
-And indeed, it revealed a strong association to authenticity, motivating us to include a clear conceptual demarcation to naturalness in the manuscript.
+And indeed, it revealed a strong association to authenticity, which contributed to motivating us to include a clear conceptual demarcation to naturalness in the manuscript.

 The specific prompts and ChatGPT’s original response are all available on the associated OSF repository (https://osf.io/asfqv/?view_only=62f8d88705bb4363903983c8bd08a2cf).
 The prompts were (1) “List synonyms for naturalness in pathological voices.
 Assign each synonym a frequency between 1 and 0, depending on how often it is used.”, (2) “Now do the same for synthetic and manipulated voices.”, (3) “Now do the same for healthy human voices.”, (4) “Now combine all three lists and omit any repetitions.”
 This gave us an overview of the association between naturalness and other terms in the non-scientific online literature.
 However, one needs to be aware that ChatGPT is also biased in several ways.
 This is why we presented both Figure 1A and 1B.
 Neither of them is flawless, but they complement each other.
 We agree that the resulting terms could be used as a starting point for a systematic literature search in the future.
 For the present paper, we considered its illustrative function sufficient.